rose-lake/hpfp/README.md

-# HPFP = "Haskell Programming From First Principles"
+# Haskell Programming From First Principles

 My work on HPFP, organized by chapter under `src/ch#/`